frequency-chain/docs/pages/glossary.md

 An alternate payment mechanism for certain classes of transactions that allows Messages to be sent and on-chain work to occur over time.
 Capacity allows Providers a rate-limited continuous stream of transactions and provides an alternative to using tokens to perform individual transactions.
 Capacity is generated via Capacity Staking and Provider Boosting.
+See [Capacity Model](./Tokenomics/ProviderIncentives.md).

 ## Capacity Allocation